-BC Pavilion Corporation was formed under the British Columbia Business Corporations Act, and acts as an agent of the government under the British Columbia Enterprise Corporation Act.
-BC Pavilion Corporation registered 'PavCo' as a business name under the Partnership Act (British Columbia).
-PavCo's shareholder is the Provincial Government.
+B.C.
+Pavilion Corporation was formed under the British Columbia Business Corporations Act, and acts as an agent of the government under the British Columbia Enterprise Corporation Act.
+B.C.
+Pavilion Corporation registered 'PavCo' as a business name under the Partnership Act (British Columbia).

+PavCo's shareholder is the Government of British Columbia.